Queen Elizabeth’s ‘Blood Princesses’ Eugenie, Beatrice And Parents Prince Andrew And Sarah Ferguson Show Public They Can Be Likable Royals

 “These days, people only want royalty or stars – they are not interested in mayors, or ladies-of-the-manor types.”

-What do you think of the York’s thank you card?
+What do you think of the thank you card from the Duke of York’s family?
 Do you think Princess Beatrice and Princess Eugenie have enough star power to attract people to charities?
 Do you think that these “blood princesses” deserve to be on the royal payroll?

 [Featured Image by Chris Jackson/Getty Images]